SamChou19815/996-icu-banner/README.md

 Each DOM element has a unique ID.
 You can directly style them using CSS or passing in `className` or `styles` props to style the top-level banner.

+In order to ensure that the `position: fixed` banner is visible, it's recommend to style it with `z-index: 996996`;

 ## Contribution

 You can contribute by: